declaredata/pyspark-explore/README.md

 # PySpark API Usage Analyzer

 Analyzes PySpark API usage in projects to identify which PySpark functions and methods are being actively used across your Spark codebase.
-The DeclareData Fuse team uses this tool to understand the PySpark functions used in our codebase and identify the most commonly used functions.
+The DeclareData Fuse team uses this tool to understand the PySpark functions used in our codebase and common usage patterns.

 Note: Results are specific to your project and are gitignored.
 They are not to be committed to the repository and should be sent to the DeclareData Fuse team for review.